tejalwakchoure/Coup-Visualization/README.md

 # Guinea-Bissau's latest coup attempt is only one of 10 since 2000

-Code for the data journalism project hosted [here](https://tejalwakchoure.github.io/coup/).
+Code for the data story hosted [here](https://tejalwakchoure.github.io/coup/).

 ## Aim